Why study with us as a postgraduate?

 From world-leading research and excellent teaching to fantastic career prospects, here’s why you should choose Cardiff University for your postgraduate degree.

 We are in the top tier of Britain's research universities and a member of the prestigious Russell Group.
+90% of research at Cardiff University is officially world-leading or internationally excellent according to the latest independent assessment of research quality across UK higher education institutions (REF 2021).
 Our researchers are working to tackle major challenges facing society, the economy and our environment.

-We've been awarded seven Queen's Anniversary Prizes (which recognise world-class excellence in UK Higher Education) and employ a huge cohort of distinguished staff, including two Nobel Prize winners and 13 Royal Society Fellows.
+We've been awarded seven Queen's Anniversary Prizes for work of outstanding excellence, and employ a huge cohort of distinguished staff, including two Nobel Prize winners and 13 Royal Society Fellows.

 With breakthroughs in areas such as Alzheimer's disease, breast cancer, nuclear waste disposal, school food reform and the tales of The Mabinogion, our research is making a positive and lasting impact around the world.
 Read more about the impact of our research.